-1 North Street, BS1 3PR
+North Street, BS1 3PR

+transport.
+Sporting events place in the surrounding 1 you enter the courtyard.
 One of the oldest pubs in Bristol, this was once a coaching inn acting as a terminus for horse-drawn carts and other transport.
 Sporting events, including boxing, used to take place in the surrounding fields.
-Note the listed archway as you enter the courtyard.
+Note the listed archway as

 2 The Hare on the Hill

 41 Thomas St N, BS2 8LX

 This mid-19C pub was formerly known as the Masons' Arms, and some early licensees were themselves Masons.
 On nearby Nine Tree Hill lies the grave of a Royalist officer from the Civil War where his widow, known as Ma Pugsley, reputedly cared for the sick.
+Arms

-3 Highbury Vaults

-164 St Michael's Hill, BS2 8DE
+3 Highbury Vaults 164 St Michael's Hill, BS2 8DE

-This pub boasts an impressive wooden interior, a long garden patio, and a small, original, but seldom-used, snug bar at the front.
-The exterior features 'Rapunzel' by Nick Walker, a local graffiti artist who influenced Banksy.
-Hangings were carried out nearby during the 18C.
+This pub boasts an impressive wooden interior, a long g patio, and a small, original, but seldom-used, snug bar a front.
+The exterior features 'Rapunzel' by Nick Walker, local graffiti artist who influenced Banksy.
+Hangings we carried out nearby during the 18C. garden r at the r, a

 4 White Bear

 133 St Michael's Hill, BS2 8BS

-There has been an inn and stables on this site since the mid-18C, and a brewery was housed at the rear.
+There has been an inn and stables on this site since the mid18C, and a brewery was housed at the rear.
 Opposite used to lie one of the stones marking the boundary of 18C Bristol.
 Its location atop St Michael's Hill on the old road to Wales made it an ideal rest point for travellers and horses.